 If it weren’t for online tools, there’s no way we could do what we do at Buffer.

-OK, technically Buffer wouldn’t exist either, itself being an online tool, but you get what I mean. :)
+(OK, technically Buffer wouldn’t exist either, itself being a suite of online tools … but you get what I mean.)

-The power to gather our remote, spread out-all-over-the-world team to do things like talk face-to-face, discuss what we’re working on and connect with our community is incredible, and we love sharing about the tools that make it possible.
+The power to gather our remote, spread-out-all-over-the-world team to talk face-to-face, discuss what we’re working on and connect with our community is incredible, and we love sharing about the tools that make it possible.

 1. Video chat: Zoom

 Zoom has great capacity for our growing team – all 90 of us can pile into one room, or break up into smaller breakout rooms as needed.
 Additionally, it’s a snap to record meetings for anyone who can’t make it.

 For one-on-one conversations, we also enjoy the ability to hop into a Zoom video chat directly from Slack (our No. 8 tool on this list).
 Slack allows you to choose how you make calls, so Zoom is our go-to choice.

 A growing remote team needs to know where to turn to get answers to frequently asked questions, like: What’s our mailing address?
 Where can I see an up-to-date org chart?
 What’s the process for expensing things?